Annie Goodrich Nurse Practitioner Fellowship

 • Grace Webb School

-• Journey House (Residential treatment for court-involved adolescent girls)
+• Journey House (Residential treatment/ adolescent girls in the court system)

 • Integrative medicine at Hartford Hospital